caomengge/Song-Dynasty-Paintings-Database/readme.md

 # Song Dynasty Paintings Database (Work-in-Progress)

-last updated April 5th, 2021
+database last updated April 5th, 2021

-This database contains extant paintings that are dated to the period between the early tenth century and the first three-quarters of the 13th century in China.
-The term, painting, is narrowly defined as a portable artifact with ink or color pigment applied with a brush on silk or paper.
-This definition of painting excludes other contemporary image-bearing mediums such as murals, ink rubbings, and woodblock imprints.
+This database contains extant paintings that are dated to the Song Dynasty (960-1279) or equivalent period in China.
+In this database, "painting" is defined as a portable artifact with silk or paper support, onto which ink or color pigments are applied with a brush.
+This definition excludes other image-bearing mediums such as murals, ink rubbings, and woodblock imprints.

+This database is designed for conducting quantitative analysis on the development of painting formats in the Song dynasty.
+The preliminary results are under the directory "visualization."

 ## Attributes
 - Title: in Chinese, defined by the collecting institutes or transmitted from historical text